-As we were walking to see one of the last covered bridges we came across the Rotary Hedge Maze.
-I was amazed at how large and fun the maze was.
+As we were walking to see one of the last covered bridges in the area, we came across the Rotary Hedge Maze.
+I was surprised at how large and fun the maze was!
 I got lost and the kids loved wandering through to find the exit.
 It was also a great learning moment because the kids had never seen or heard of a sundial.

-After getting lost in the hedge maze we wandered down to the covered bridge and walked through.
-There was also a stone bridge nearby, the kids had fun running under and climbing.
+After getting lost in the hedge maze, we wandered down to the covered bridge and walked through.
+There was also a stone bridge nearby, and the kids had fun running under and climbing.

-After exploring the park, we hopped back into our van and made headway to the Clark Tower.
-There are hiking trails all around, so you can hike if you really want to.
-We decided to drive since it was pretty steep and we did not think the kids would make it all the way there and all the way back.
+We could have walked from the park to the tower.
+There are plenty of hiking trails.
+We decided to drive because the walk was pretty steep and we didn’t think the kids would make it all the way there and back.

-Afterward, we headed to Montross Pharmacy just across the street from Northside Cafe to enjoy a shake at their soda fountain.
-The kids enjoyed their special dessert.
+Afterward, we headed to Montross Pharmacy, just across the street from Northside Cafe.
+This is Madison County’s oldest family-owned restaurant.
+They are famous for their old-fashioned soda fountain and Montross fountain milkshake.
+The kids enjoyed their special dessert!

 We had a wonderful time exploring some gems in Winterset, Iowa during our day trip.
 I highly recommend adding it to your list of things to see and do in Iowa.